 If you have been using Arch Linux or other distributions based on Arch such as Manjaro, you might have come across the term AUR.
 You try to install new software and someone suggests installing it from AUR.
 This leaves you confused.

 What is this AUR?
 Why is it used?
 How to use AUR?
 I’ll answer these questions in this article.

 What is AUR?

 AUR stands for Arch User Repository.
 It is a community-driven repository for Arch-based Linux distribution users.
 It contains package descriptions named PKGBUILDs that allow you to compile a package from source with makepkg and install it via pacman, the package manager in Arch Linux.

 The AUR was created to organize and share new packages from the community and to help accelerate popular packages’ inclusion into the community repository.

-A good number of new packages that enter the official repositories start in the AUR.
+Many new packages that enter the official repositories start in the AUR.
 In the AUR, users are able to contribute their own package builds (PKGBUILD and related files).

 Should you use AUR?
 What’s the risk involved?

 Using the AUR is like crossing the street.
 If you proceed with caution you should be fine.

 If you are new to Linux it is advised not to use the AUR until you build a foundation knowledge about Arch/Manjaro and Linux in general.